collapsed-stacks/startups/questions/12047/where-to-look-for-and-recruit-developers.md

 - posted by: [SmallChess](https://stackexchange.com/users/124226/smallchess) on 2017-02-06
 - score: 0

-<p>The best way is try local meetup groups and contact the developers there.
-It's <strong>very hard</strong> to convince someone on the Internet about your business, you should do it <strong>face-to-face</strong>.</p>
+The best way is try local meetup groups and contact the developers there.
+It's **very hard** to convince someone on the Internet about your business, you should do it **face-to-face**.

-<p>I am a developer myself and I have received several startup invitations.
-It's the cheapest and most effective way if you don't have money to pay for salary.</p>
+I am a developer myself and I have received several startup invitations.
+It's the cheapest and most effective way if you don't have money to pay for salary.

 ## Answer 12058